-Funding Mechanism: The state-administered plan is funded by employee contributions taken as deductions from each employee's paycheck.
-For 2023, the withholding rate is 0.9%, up to a taxable wage limit of \$153,164 per employee, with a maximum annual employee contribution for 2023 of \$1,378.48.
-Note: Beginning January 1, 2024, the taxable wage limit for contributions will be removed and the contribution rate is expected to increase to 1.1%.
+Funding Mechanism: Funding Mechanism: The state-administered plan is funded by employee contributions taken as deductions from each employee's paycheck.
+For 2024, the withholding rate is 1.1%, with no taxable wage limit.

 Private Plan Option: An employer can opt-out of the state plan by providing a private plan that offers all the benefits of the state plan and exceeds the state plan benefit in at least one provision.
 To be approved for a voluntary plan, the employer needs the written approval from the majority of eligible employees and must post a security deposit.